CodeAtCode/Odoo-Bash-Installer/readme.md

 * **Can I test it on Virtualbox?**
   * Yes, it is the way the script is developed and tested.
 Just don't forget to set `NAT` in Virtualbox for the network mode and configure the port forwarding for SSH and Odoo (port 8069) as the certbot/nginx will crash as it is not able to issue a certificate (the script will proceed), use `localhost` as domain for the script and check the next note to open the 8069 port
 * **I want to access to 8069 port but is blocked!**
-  * Yes, it is part of the NFT table configured but maybe you need it for various reasons.
+  * Yes, it is part of the nftables configured but maybe you need it for various reasons.
 This command as root will add the 8069 but you can change it for whatever you want `nft add rule inet odoo_debian odoo_debian_chain tcp dport 8069 accept`